zpsaras/EEGTools/README.md

 ├── scripts						Contains automation scripts
 │   ├── batch						Contains scripts that work on groups of folders (batch) │   │   ├── old_step1.sh				Old version of step1.sh.
 Do not use
-│   │   └── step1.sh					Script that renames and merges EEG Data in batch
+│   │   ├── step1.sh					Script that renames and merges EEG Data in batch
+│   │   └── step2.sh					Script that concatenates EEG Data in batch
 │   └── single_folder				Contains scripts that work on single folders │       ├── step1.sh					DEPRECATED First half of instructions
 │       └── step2.sh					DEPRECATED Second half of instructions